-ABOUT LISA ZIV
+MESSAGE FROM LISA ZIV

 As a mother with two children struggling with depression and anxiety, I understand the complicated dilemmas and decisions that parents of children with mental illness face.
 I know what it means to be strong for my kids and take care of things at work and home.
 I know how hard it is to be a caretaker for someone with an invisible disease.
 I understand the desire to keep it private for the sake of the child and the fear of judgement from those that think this is somehow poor parenting or a lack of strength in the child.

 Even on the most difficult days, I always believed things would get better.
 And, I had faith that this is all in G-d's hands.
 Still, sometimes I needed someone to hold my hand.
 Now that things are better, I want to help other families to connect to resources and provide support to get to a better place.
 On those rough days when I didn't know what to do, I was fortunate to have a support group -- trusted people that listened and helped me think through options and figure out the next step.